 Corporate board service is an ideal way for senior leaders to exercise their skills in new ways, either as an encore chapter in retirement, or to diversify their experience while working full time.

-Women remain in the minority for corporate board of director seats—but groups like the Women Corporate Directors Foundation are working diligently to change that.
+Women remain in the minority for corporate board of director seats—but groups like the Women Corporate Directors Association are working diligently to change that.
 Their recent event, “Championing the Next Generation of Board Ready Women,” focused on the current board landscape and how women can better position themselves as strong candidates.

 Guest panelists included:

 - Anne deBruin Sample, CEO of Navigate Forward

 - Jim Zuehlke, Founder of Cardinal Board Services